 ; and the music theatre works Eight Songs for a Mad King

 .
 His large output of orchestral works includes ten symphonies and seventeen concertos, as well as the highly popular An Orkney Wedding with Sunrise

 which was written as a commission for the Boston Pops Orchestra, and seen by millions of TV viewers all over the world at the Last Night of the Proms.
-He has also written a large repertoire of works for performance by children.
+He also wrote a large repertoire of works for performance by children.

-Maxwell Davies is also active as a conductor.
-He was Associate Conductor/Composer of the BBC Philharmonic and Royal Philharmonic Orchestras for a ten-year period, and is Composer Laureate of the Scottish Chamber Orchestra, for whom he has written a series of ten Strathclyde Concertos
+Maxwell Davies was also active as a conductor.
+He was Associate Conductor/Composer of the BBC Philharmonic and Royal Philharmonic Orchestras for a ten-year period, and was Composer Laureate of the Scottish Chamber Orchestra, for whom he wrote a series of ten Strathclyde Concertos

-Maxwell Davies works from recent decades include the music-theatre work Mr Emmet Takes a Walk
+Maxwell Davies works from recent decades included the music-theatre work Mr Emmet Takes a Walk

 which has received over 50 performances to date, the Antarctic Symphony (Symphony No.8),

 jointly commissioned by the Philharmonia Orchestra and the British Antarctic Survey, and Sea Orpheus

 (2009) commissioned for the Orpheus Chamber Orchestra's Brandenburg Project.
 From 2000 the composer placed a special emphasis on music for chamber ensembles and choirs, including Seven Skies of Winter